kalu1302/qna-final/README.md

 ## QnA

 QnA is a web application for users to create and take polls.
-The website was inspired by Poll Everywhere and built using Ruby on Rails and React/Redux.
+The website was built using Ruby on Rails and React/Redux.

 QnA is a personal project by Kathy Luo.